renecardozo/angular-rest-api/README.md

 ## Installation

-To install the package using bower
+To install the package using bower.

 ```bash
 bower install